devtron-labs/devtron/docs/user-guide/security-features.md

 **Some examples of how policies can be defined**

+Users can block all the critical vulnerabilities and allow the moderate and low vulnerabilities <br />
+or <br />
+Users can block all vulnerabilities <br />
+or <br />
-Users can block all the critical vulnerabilities and allow the moderate and low vulnerabilities or Users can block all vulnerabilities or users can block all vulnerabilities for one application and can block only Critical vulnerabilities for other applications.
+Users can block all vulnerabilities for one application and can block only critical vulnerabilities for other applications

 ## Configure Global Security Policy

-Within the Global Security Policies, there are two options available: Block and Allow.
+Within the `Global Security Policies`, there are two options available: Block and Allow.
-If critical severity levels are blocked in the Global Security Policy, the same blocking will be applied to the Cluster Security Policy.
-Similarly, if the global policy is modified to allow critical levels, it will also allow them in Cluster Security Policies.
+If critical severity levels are blocked in the `Global Security Policy`, the same blocking will be applied to the `Cluster Security Policy`.
+Similarly, if the global policy is modified to allow critical levels, it will also allow them in `Cluster Security Policies`.
 However, users have the flexibility to explicitly modify these policies as desired.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/security-features/global-security-policy.jpg)